 - Women of the Fur Trade: Beading and quillwork are just a few of the available demos.
 Rachel showed us how to start a fire with flint and steel!
 My kids were so inspired, they practiced making sparks for half an hour!

-- Métis campfire: Enjoy fresh made bannock, look inside the trapper’s tents, and see a Red River Cart!
+- Métis Village: Enjoy fresh made bannock, look inside the trapper’s tents, and see a Red River Cart!

 - York Boat: Could you row this huge boat from Rocky Mountain House to Hudson’s Bay?
 It’s hard to believe that the Voyageurs (paddlers) were only around 5 feet tall!

 - Wildlife viewing: Look for the bison in the bison paddock, birds, foxes and other animals on the 500-acre site.